-- a. are provided at a rate of 1 per 10 bicycle parking spaces; - b. are fitted with a lockable door or otherwise screened from public view; - are provided with shower(s), sanitary compartment(s) and wash basin(s) in accordance with the table below:
+- are provided at a rate of 1 per 10 bicycle parking a. spaces: - are fitted with a lockable door or otherwise screened b. from public view; - are provided with shower(s), sanitary compartment(s) and wash basin(s) in accordance with the table below:

-Bicycle spaces provided Male/ Female Change rooms required Showers required Sanitary compartments required Washbasins required 1-5 Male and female 1 unisex change room 1 1 closet pan 1 6-19 Female 1 1 1 closet pan 1 20 or more Male 1 1 1 closet pan 1 more Female 1 2, plus 1 for every 20 bicycle spaces provided thereafter 2 closet pans, plus 1 sanitary compartment for every 60 bicycle parking spaces provided thereafter 1, plus 1 for every 60 bicycle parking spaces provided thereafter
+Male 2, plus 1 1 urinal and 1 1, plus 1 for for every closet pans, plus every 60 20 bicycle 1 sanitary bicvcle compartment at parking spaces the rate of 1 provided spaces thereafter closet pan or 1 provided urinal for every 60 thereafter bicycle space provided thereafter

-Male12, plus 1 for every 20 bicycle spaces provided thereafter1 urinal and 1 closet pans, plus 1 sanitary compartment at the rate of 1 closet pans or 1 urinal for every 60 bicycle parking spaces provided thereafter1, plus 1 for every 60 bicycle parking spaces provided thereafter Note - All showers have a minimum 3-star Water Efficiency Labelling and Standards (WELS) rating shower head.
-Note - All sanitary compartments are constructed in compliance with F2.3 (e) and F2.5 of BCA (Volume 1). d. are provided with: i. a mirror located above each wash basin; ii. a hook and bench seating within each shower compartment; iii. a socket-outlet located adjacent to each wash basin.
-Note - Change rooms may be pooled across multiple sites, residential and non-residential activities when within 100 metres of the entrance to the building and within 50 metres of bicycle parking and storage facilities Editor's note - The examples for end of trip facilities prescribed under the Queensland Development Code permit a local planning instrument to prescribe facility levels higher than the default levels identified in those acceptable solutions.
+Note - All showers have a minimum 3-star Water Efficiency Labelling and Standards (WELS) rating shower head.

+Note - All sanitary compartments are constructed in compliance with F2.3 (e) and F2.5 of BCA (Volume 1).

+- d. are provided with: - a mirror located above each wash basin; i. - a hook and bench seating within each shower ii. compartment; - a socket-outlet located adjacent to each wash iii.

+Note - Change rooms may be pooled across multiple sites, residential and non-residential activities when within 100 metres of the entrance to the building and within 50 metres of bicycle parking and storage facilities

+Editor's note - The examples for end of trip facilities prescribed under the Queensland Development Code permit a local planning instrument to prescribe facility levels higher than the default levels identified in those acceptable solutions.
 This example is an amalgamation of the default levels set for end of trip facilities in the Queensland Development Code and the additional facilities required by Council.

-Loading and servicing PO22 No example provided.
-Loading and servicing areas: a. are not visible from any street frontage;
+Loading and servicing

+Loading and servicing areas:

-- b. are integrated into the design of the building; - include screening and buffers to reduce negative impacts on adjoining sensitive land uses; - d. are consolidated and shared with adjoining sites where possible.
+- a. are not visible from any street frontage; - b. are integrated into the design of the building; - C. include screening and buffers to reduce negative impacts on adjoining sensitive land uses; - d. are consolidated and shared with adjoining sites where possible.